alban12/automl-pyspark/README.md

 if you use MacOS, you will have to do :

-You will then need to set up your computer as a [single node cluster]. (https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html)
+You will then need to set up your computer as a [single node cluster](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).

 If you run the tool on a EMR cluster, you will have to : bootstrap